So, you or your partner has been diagnosed with high-risk HPV.

 Larger trials showed 58.8% effectiveness in clearing persistent HPV.

-A daily dose of 3g AHCC on an empty stomach supports the immune system in eliminating persistent HPV infections, with no significant side effects reported.
+Conclusion : A daily dose of 3g AHCC on an empty stomach supports the immune system in eliminating persistent HPV infections, with no significant side effects reported.
+Click to read the full study!

 *A Note for Anal Cancer Survivors

 In the AHCC study, women with vaginal HPV had no side effects.
 However, some anal cancer survivors have reported mild side effects like itching.
-Dr. Romesser recommends that anal cancer patients wait until they completely recover from treatment before taking AHCC.
+Radiation oncologist Dr. Paul Romesser recommends that anal cancer patients wait until they completely recover from treatment before taking AHCC.
 Side effects may go away after a few weeks, so continuing AHCC might help if the side effects are mild.